didalik/svc/README.md

 # Shared services of [the Org](https://github.com/didalik/role-based-org/blob/main/README.md)

 Hi there, I'm Дід Alik - the founder of the _Дід Alik & the Kids_ distributed organisation (**the Org**).
 This document introduces our shared services (**svc**) and presents some use cases.
 [The first implementation of the shared services](https://github.com/amissine/shex#shared-services) appeared in my Stellar Help Exchange (**HEX**) hobby project.
-Then I kept adding and using more services to enable kids to join the Org.
-At that point I realized the services are the cornerstone of the Org.
+Then I kept adding and using more services until I realized the services are the cornerstone of the Org.

 ## Using the services to join the Org